- Pure Nickel vs Nickel Wound Strings: What’s the Difference? - April 22, 2022

 When it comes to comparisons between these two popular DAWs, it can be difficult to tell them apart.
 Of course, some key features differ slightly, but overall they both perform well and allow producers to create professional tracks.

-Avid allows you to take your sound further with software and hardware that let you focus on what you do best, that's why we partnered up to bring you an Exclusive Offer: Save up to 50% OFF on Avid Music, Audio and Video Tools- Only for New Subscribers.
-(Valid now through December 31st, 2021)
+Avid allows you to take your sound further with software and hardware that let you focus on what you do best, that's why we partnered up to bring you an Exclusive Offer: Get 50% off on Avid Pro Tools Ultimate when paid upfront!
+Only for New Subscribers.

 Main Differences Between Pro Tools vs Cubase